-To the extent that an employee is entitled to compensated leave under other policies, such paid leave shall be substituted for unpaid FMLA leave.
+To the extent that an employee is entitled to compensated leave under other BLANK school division policies, such paid leave shall be substituted for unpaid FMLA leave.
 Otherwise, family and medical leave is unpaid.
 When paid leave is available, the employee must satisfy any procedural requirements of the division's paid leave policy.